 Until recently, an allogeneic hematopoietic stem cell transplantation was the only way to cure SCD.
 Transplanted stem cells later mature to become red blood cells.
 The procedure is typically performed only in SCD patients who are younger than 18, have a history of stroke, multiple episodes of acute chest syndrome or recurrent VOCs.
 However, only about 25% of patient siblings will be a human leukocyte antigen (HLA) match, for which transplant successfully cures SCD in about 85% of cases.15 Survival is 100% at 1 year and 81% at 5 years.6 For patients receiving non-sibling donor transplants, overall survival at 1 and 2 years is significantly lower at 86% and 79%, respectively.7 Toxic chemotherapy from the transplant process can lead to early mortality, and the transplantation also carries a risk of graft rejection, secondary malignancies and infertility.15

-New gene therapy, currently only available through clinical trials, is curing many participants of SCD.
+New gene therapy, much of it available only through clinical trials, is curing many participants of SCD.

 There are four types of gene therapy used to treat SCD: